ExchangeCalendar/exchangecalendar/README.md

 ### Provide feedback, report issue

-You are welcome to provide feedback on our github project: https://github.com/ExchangeCalendar/exchangecalendar
+You are welcome to provide feedback on our Github project: https://github.com/ExchangeCalendar/exchangecalendar

 Please note that the project is built only for latest stable Thunderbird release